 Guidance on fire exits starts from the position that doors on escape routes should not be fitted with any locking devices (electrically operated or otherwise).
-However, it is accepted that in many cases the need for security will require some form of device that prevents unlimited access but still enables the occupants of a building or area to open the door easily if there is a fire.
+However, it is accepted that in many cases the need for security will require some form of device that prevents unlimited access, but still enables the occupants of a building or area to open the door easily if there is a fire.
 These devices can take many forms but, in the majority of cases, premises where there are members of the public present or others who are not familiar with the building should use panic exit bar devices (i.e. push bars or touch bars).
-See BS EN 112542 for further information present at night, or prior to opening the premises in the morning.
+See BS EN 1125 for further information.

+Premises that have limited numbers of staff or others who are familiar with the building and where panic is not likely may use alternative devices (i.e. push pads or lever handles).
+See BS EN 179 for further information.

+In some larger premises, when only certain staff are on the premises and there is a security issue, it may be acceptable to restrict the number of emergency exits immediately available, e.g. when only security staff are present at night in large premises, or prior to opening the premises to the public in the morning.
 Staff should be made fully aware of any restrictions and the number of exits not immediately available should be limited.

-Premises that have limited numbers of staff or others who are familiar with the building and where panic is not likely may use devices (i.e. push pads or lever handles).
-See BS EN 17943 for further information.

-In some larger premises, when only certain staff are on the premises and there is a security issue, it may be acceptable to restrict the number of emergency exits imediately available, e.g. when only security staff are